dms-viz/dms-viz-docs/preparing-data/command-line-api/index.md

   `<list>`

-  A comma separated list (with no spaces) of HEX format colors for representing different conditions, i.e. `"#0072B2,#CC79A7,#4C3549,#009E73"`.
+  A comma-separated list (with no spaces) of HEX format colors for representing different conditions, i.e. `"#0072B2,#CC79A7,#4C3549,#009E73"`.

 - ### `--negative-colors`

   `<list>`

-  A comma separated list (with no spaces) of HEX format colors for representing the negative end of the scale for different conditions, i.e. `"#0072B2,#CC79A7,#4C3549,#009E73"`.
+  A comma-separated list (with no spaces) of HEX format colors for representing the negative end of the scale for different conditions, i.e. `"#0072B2,#CC79A7,#4C3549,#009E73"`.
 If not provided, the inverse of each color is automatically calculated.

 - ### `--check-pdb`

   `<bool>`

-  Whether to perform checks on the provided pdb structure including checking if the 'included chains' are present, what % of data sites are missing, and what % of wildtype residues in the data match at corresponding sites in the structure.
+  Whether to perform checks on the provided PDB structure including checking if the 'included chains' are present, what % of data sites are missing, and what % of wildtype residues in the data match at corresponding sites in the structure.

 - ### `--exclude-amino-acids`

   `<list>`

-  A comma separated list of amino acids that shouldn't be used to calculate the summary statistics (i.e. `"\*, -"`)
+  A comma-separated list of amino acids that shouldn't be used to calculate the summary statistics (i.e. `"\*, -"`)

 - ### `--description`

   `<string>`

-  A short description of the dataset that will show up in the tool if the user clicks a button for more information.
+  A short description of the dataset that shows up in the tool if the user clicks a button for more information.

 - ### `--title`